slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - Development and Release Management
 	There are 2 aspects to consider in this regard and they are:
      - Source Code Management - this relates to the exact source code management tool such as git or subversion among other examples.
 Unless the customer has a tool that exists already and is compatible with expectations, git based tools must be preferred.
-The first preference should be Github
+The first preference should be Github.
-     - Release Management and Versioning
+     - Release Management and Versioning - there is a guide for release management for all projects.
+You should use that as the reference for implementation.
+To summarize, the branhing str
 - A development configuration must be used that will generate the **config** folder
 - When doing a B2C or B2B solution with a webshop or storefront:
 	- The initial generation of the projects artifacts must be done through the corresponding recipe or must be manually generated using the ***modulegen*** ant task